MvvmCross/MvvmCross/docs/_documentation/fundamentals/data-binding.md

 **FieldBinding**

-With the field binding plugin, MvvmCross databinding can use ViewModel public fields as data-sources for binding - e.g.
+With the field binding plugin, MvvmCross data binding can use ViewModel public fields as data-sources for binding - e.g.

 ```c#
 public string LastName;